-Though Pentecostals and Catholics agree about certain doctrines like the Trinity and share many values such as the importance of family, the differences in their belief systems raise compatibility questions when it comes to marriage.
+Though Pentecostals and Catholics agree about certain doctrines like the Trinity and share many values, such as the importance of family, the differences in their belief systems raise compatibility questions regarding marriage.

 Pentecostals have the freedom to marry a member of the Catholic Church, but some argue that it may not be a wise choice because of the tensions and conflicts that could arise.
 Furthermore, the Catholic Church has specific regulations for members who marry outside the church that a Pentecostal may find disagreeable.

 Would Pentecostals lose good standing in their church if they married a Catholic?
 Is it wise for a Pentecostal to marry a Catholic?
 What are the Catholic Church’s regulations for members marrying non-Catholics?

 Also, see Pentecostal vs. Catholic: What’s the Difference? to learn more

 Would Pentecostals Lose Good Standing In Their Church If They Married a Catholic?

 First, “Pentecostal” doesn’t describe a denomination but a theological belief system to which certain denominations are committed.
 The largest Pentecostal denomination in the world is the Assemblies of God.
 (Also see Can a Pentecostal Marry a Baptist?)

 Pentecostals, like other Christians, believe in the inspiration of Scripture, the Trinity, and the death and resurrection of Jesus Christ.
 However, their belief system also has unique emphases, such as:

 - Baptism of the Holy Spirit: All Christians believe in the baptism of the Holy Spirit.
 Non-Pentecostals believe that it occurs at conversion.
 Pentecostals believe the baptism of the Holy Spirit is a subsequent experience that occurs sometime after a person converts to Christ.